 - The most common type of hip injury is a hip dislocation.
 This occurs when the bones of your hip slip from your socket, which can cause long-term nerve damage and a lack of mobility.

 - The next most common type of hip injury is a hip fracture.
 This occurs when the bones of your hip become damaged after trauma.
 This commonly results in mobility issues and can even result in severe bone damage if the hip is fractured repeatedly.

 - The third most common type of hip injury is osteoarthritis.
 This occurs when your hip joint is inflamed by a previous long-term condition, such as obesity or osteoporosis, and then further stressed through traumatic injury.
-This type of hip injury can also cause long-term mobility problems alongside major pain issues.
+This type of hip injury can also cause long-term mobility problems alongside significant pain issues.

 It is common for a compensation injury calculator to provide extra weighting to the severity of an injury.
 Typically, such calculators emphasise the importance of the severity of an injury and adjust the compensation amounts awarded accordingly.
-If you want to make a basic self-assessment of your injuries, here are the different severities of hip injury and the symptoms that you might notice:
+If you want to make a necessary self-assessment of your injuries, here are the different severities of hip injury and the symptoms that you might notice: